 ABOUT US

 Loving Touch Animal Hospital has had a lot of growth in the last year and continues to grow.
 In Oct 2018, the original owner passed away suddenly, leaving the future of LTAH unknown.
 After a lot of soul searching, the Doctors and Practice Manager knew that Loving Touch Animal Hospital had an important roll in the community and knew that roll needed to continue, so they took over ownership.
 Many changes have occurred since then and many more are planned in the future so that LTAH can be there for our patients, friends, and community.
 Loving Touch Animal Hospital wants to be there for you, helping provide the health care your pet deserves.
-We also want to be there for the community by assisting organizations like Stafford County Animal Shelter and Animal Welfare League of Alexandria.
+We also want to be there for the community by assisting organizations like Stafford County Animal Shelter.

 OUR MISSION